 Early Photography of Hawaiian Surfing

 Welcome to our collection of early photography of Hawaiian surfing.
-We see surfing as being at the center of the Hawaii’s relationship with the ocean and its all-consuming ethos.
+We see surfing as being at the center of the Hawai’i’s relationship with the ocean and its all-consuming ethos.
 The kaona (hidden) meaning of “he’e nalu” (wave-sliding) touches upon a parallel universe that’s replete with meaning that most have little acquaintance with.

 Hawawa ka heenalu, hai ka papa. – The awkward person breaks the board in riding on the surf.
 (Applied to those who undertake something with which they are not familiar.)

-P.S.
-If you have a taste for history, we invite you to our companion site WisdomMaps.info.
-It’s history as you’ve never seen it!
+If you have a taste for history, we invite you to WisdomMaps: The Future of the Past!